Using HAProxy for Load Balancing

 This defines backendnodes and specifies several configuration options:

 • The balance setting specifies the load-balancing strategy.
-In this case, the roundrobin strategy is used.
-This strategy uses each server in turn but allows for weights to be assigned to each server: servers with higher weights are used more frequently.
-Other strategies include static-rr, which is similar to roundrobin but does not allow weights to be adjusted on the fly; and leastconn, which will forward requests to the server with the lowest number of connections.
+In this example, the roundrobin strategy is used, which cycles through each server in turn.
+This strategy allows for assigning weights to servers, so those with higher weights receive more traffic.
+Other strategies include static-rr, which works like roundrobin but does not support dynamic weight adjustments, and leastconn, which routes requests to the server with the fewest active connections.

-• The first http-request line allows the forwarded request to include the port of the client HTTP request.
-The second adds the proto-header containing https if ssl_fc, a HAProxy system variable, returns true.
-This will be the case if the connection was first made via an SSL/TLS transport layer.
+• The first http-request line includes the client’s original port in the forwarded request.
+The second http-request line adds the proto header with https if ssl_fc, a HAProxy system variable, is true.
+This happens when the initial connection is made over SSL/TLS.

-• Option httpchk defines the check HAProxy uses to test if a web server is still valid for forwarding requests.
-If the server does not respond to the defined request it will not be used for load balancing until it passes the test.
+• Option httpchk specifies the health check HAProxy uses to determine if a web server is available for forwarding requests.
+If the server does not respond to the defined check, it will be excluded from load balancing until it passes the test.

-• The server lines define the actual server nodes and their IP addresses, to which IP addresses will be forwarded.
-The servers defined here are node1 and node2, each of which will use the health check you have defined.
+• The server lines define the server nodes and the IP addresses where requests will be forwarded.
+In this example, the servers are node1 and node2, and each will use the defined health check.

 3. Add the optional stats node to the configuration: